browserless/browserless/README.md

 All of these issues prompted me to build a first-class image and workflow for interacting with Chrome in a more streamlined way.
 With browserless you never have to worry about fonts, extra packages, library support, or anything else.
 It should just work.
 On top of that it comes with a prescribed approach on how you interact with Chrome, which is through socket connections (similar to a database or any other external appliance).
 What this means it that you get the ability to drive Chrome remotely without having to do updates/releases to the thing that runs Chrome since it's divorced from your application.

-# License
+# Licensing

-## Corporate license

-If you want to use browserless to build commercial sites and applications then the corporate license is what you're after.
+If you want to use browserless to build commercial sites, applications, or in a CI system that's closed-source then you'll need to purchase a commercial license.
 This allows you to keep your software proprietary whilst still using browserless.
-[Contact us for more details](mailto:license@browserless.io)

-## Open source license
+[You can purchase a commercial license here](https://www.browserless.io/commercial-license).
+A commercial license grants you:

+- Priority support on issues and features.
+- Re-packaging and on-premise installations.
+- No limits on concurrency or instances running.
+- Ability to modify the source (forking) for your own purposes.

 If you are creating an open source application under a license compatible with the GNU GPL license v3, you may use browserless under the terms of the GPLv3.
 You can read more about this license [here](https://www.gnu.org/licenses/quick-guide-gplv3.en.html).